Do rechargeable batteries save money and reduce waste?

-Well, from IKEA’s perspective, it really looks like that it makes sense to change to rechargeable batteries but let’s have a look to what is the economic and environmental impact for the average household.
+Well, from IKEA’s perspective, it really looks like that it makes sense to use rechargeable batteries, but let’s have a look to what is the economic and environmental impact for the average household.

 Is it worth to buy and use rechargeable batteries?

-A rechargeable battery it is roughly 4 times more expensive that a disposable battery and on the top of that we also need to buy a battery charger.
+A rechargeable battery it is roughly 4 times more expensive than a disposable battery and on the top of that we also need to buy a battery charger.

-Also, charging the batteries must consume some electricity so, does charging batteries increase our electricity bill?
+Also, charging the batteries does consume some electricity so does charging batteries increase our electricity bill?

-All those factors need to be considered as well as each one’s individual case.
+All those factors need to be considered as well our own individual situation.

-If you are an individual and you only use batteries for the TV remote control and maybe for your wireless mouse, then having to buy a batteries charger for the more expensive rechargeable batteries makes no sense.
+♦ If as an individual you only use batteries for your TV remote control or maybe for your wireless mouse, then having to buy a charger for the more expensive rechargeable batteries makes no sense.

-This is because maybe you will be using a pack of 8 batteries per year so the payback period would be far too long.
+This is because you will be using maybe 8 batteries per year and the payback period will be far too long.
 In your case, from the money perspective, it makes sense to use disposable batteries

-Still, if as an individual you have a hobby (e.g. photography) that requires the frequent use of batteries, than it really makes sense to buy rechargeable batteries.
+♦ If as an individual you have a hobby (e.g. photography) that requires the frequent use of batteries, then it really makes sense for you to buy rechargeable batteries.

-On the other side, if you have one or more children at home you must know that many toys consume batteries at an alarming rate so in your case it is quite probable that you will be saving money by using rechargeable batteries.
+♦ Also, if you have one or more children at home you must know by now that many toys consume batteries at an alarming rate.
+In your case it is quite probable that you will be saving money by using rechargeable batteries.